 As you get older, you start thinking more about retirement distributions than contributions.
-One of the biggest questions that near-retirees have is the best age to start collecting Social Security benefits.
-Most people take the benefits right away, but that doesn’t necessarily mean that’s the best thing to do.
+One of the biggest questions that near-retirees have is, “What is the best age to start collecting Social Security benefits?
+Most take the benefits right away, but that isn’t always the best option.
+A financial advisor can help you optimize a plan for your retirement needs.
 You can start collecting Social Security benefits any time between ages 62 and 70.
+Let’s take a look at how Social Security works, and what you need to know when deciding the best age for your retirement.

 The best age for Social Security benefits depends on personal and financial factors, like your current cash needs, retirement plans, health and family history.
 Be sure you weigh the decision carefully and don’t hesitate to find a financial advisor to talk to if need be.
 The age you choose to start taking Social Security will affect the monthly amount you receive for the rest of your life.